d-kozak/compiler-playground/README.md

 - [x] Get rid of unnecessary NOT ops before conditionals.
 Conditionals can be inverted instead.
 - [x] Restructure main and provide proper option handling for various modes of the compiler.
 - [x] Command line build command and launcher.
+- [ ] Support for measuring performance.
 - [ ] Clear and formalize the representation for values for interpreters
 - [ ] Nicer error reporting, ideally showing the code the threw failed.
-- [ ] Design and implement appropriate testing infrastructure that would help you fix bugs and prevent from regressions.
+- [x] Design and implement appropriate testing infrastructure that would help you fix bugs and prevent from regressions.
   But make sure it is as loosely coupled with the actual compiler and language as possible, because anything from internal representation all the way to the syntax can change.
-- [ ] Support for arrays.
+- [x] Support for arrays.
 Once arrays are in place, basic algorithms can be written as test programs :)
 - [ ] AST interpreter - I've already implemented some, so it is not a priority at the moment.
 I'd rather focused on later stages of compilation.